 Before we dive into the nitty-gritty, I wanted to share the problems we were actually trying to solve using OKRs.
 The "OKR Bible" (as we lovingly refer to John Doerr's Measure What Matters) introduces the four superpowers of OKRs, which I think speak to the problems we were having and the benefits of a process like this.

-Track for Accountability — this one is pretty straightforward, but important.
+This one is pretty straightforward, but important.
 Prior to OKRs, we didn't have a clear place and consistent way for people to report on goals.
-Now, we have standardized grading system and a consolidated place for people to see how we're doing against our grades.
+Now, we have measurable key results and a standardized grading system and a consolidated place for people to see how we're doing against our grades.

 Let's dive into the nitty-gritty of how our OKR process works.